 From Play Doh to glitter, from bolognese to milk, from well, vomit to poo and of course aaaaaall the crumbs there are going to be a LOT of substances spilled and otherwise deposited on this floor so it’s very important for it to be sweepable and wipe clean.

 I find tile too cold and clinical, and lino is really for the bathroom, so it was down to laminate or hardwood floors.
 We went for engineered oak which should be tough wearing as well as easy to clean.
-Slightly cheaper but also tough-wearing and easy to clean is laminate like this from Taskers flooring.
+Slightly cheaper but also tough-wearing and easy to clean is laminate or vinyl flooring.

 We have washable, child-friendly play mats which go down in the day, and can be rolled up in the evening.
 We also have a large piece of vinyl left over from the bathroom floor which we unroll for messier activities!

 As the children get older, I hope to have a nice shaggy rug to put in their place.